mvdh7/PyCO2SYS/docs/index.md

 ## Contributing

-Please open a discussion at [SystemCO2.net](https://systemco2.net) if you have any suggestions for new features, bug reports or are planning a contribution to PyCO2SYS - all are very welcome.
+Please open a discussion at [SystemCO2.net](https://systemco2.net) if you have any suggestions for new features, bug reports or are planning a contribution to PyCO2SYS, all of which are very welcome.